Table of Contents

 Overview of the Total Spectrum Series for Pelvic Support

 What is special about this series is that it employs the correct wavelengths of light that penetrate deep into your body to heal tissues and strengthen muscles.
-The lights employed are high-quality LEDs that are harmless and kind to the skin.
+The devices are simple to use, and they exist in various forms, from handheld for everyday usage to larger panels for broader coverage.
+Most of them are also FDA-cleared, implying that they have been tested for safety and efficacy.

 Best Practices for Using Red Light Therapy for Prolapse Care